Town of Dillsboro

 A village of shops, crafters, family restaurants and diverse festivals, Dillsboro has always been a center of railway activity.
 During the 1880s when the Western North Carolina Railroad was built, the village was named after its postmaster, William Allen Dills.
 Dills was responsible for building the Riverwood Shops, which overlook the Tuckaseigee River, and what later became known as the C.J.
 Harris House.
 Harris is the namesake of Harris Regional Hospital in Sylva.

 Dills’ own home stood next to the Mt.
-Beulah Hotel — constructed in 1884 and today known as the Jarrett House.
+Beulah Hotel — constructed in 1884 and today known as the former site of the now closed Jarrett House.
 By 1888, Dillsboro had become the most important town along the railroad in terms of industry, with two sawmills, two clay mines, two livery stables, six general stores, a shoemaker and several wood yards.

 Nowadays, Dillsboro is proud to host annual festivals including the Front Street Arts and Crafts Show, the Summer Arts and Crafts Market, ColorFest, the WNC Pottery Festival, Lights and Luminaries, and an Easter Hat parade, just to name a few.